TrueConf Group Capabilities

 Creating, deleting, and editing contacts

-Favorite contacts
+Favorite Contacts

-Importing contacts from the TrueConf Server user directory
+Importing contacts from the user directory TrueConf Server

-Importing contacts from the TrueConf MCU user directory
+Importing contacts from the user directory TrueConf MCU

 Importing contacts from the LDAP user directory: H.350

-# Calendar
+Calendar

 Working with events in iCalendar (ics) format

-Integration with mail service: POP3, IMAP
+Integration with email service: POP3, IMAP

 Retrieving your list of conferences from TrueConf Server